Edited and new postscript on Dec/4/2019

 The Test of Insufficient Variance (TIVA) shows that variance of z-scores is much less than random sampling error would produce, var(z) = 0.03 (expected 1.00), p < .01.
 The median observed power is only 55% when the success rate is 100%, showing that the success rate is inflated.
 The Replicability Index is 55 – (100 – 55) = 10.
 This value is below the value that is expected if only significant studies are selected from a set of studies without a real effect (22).
 A replicabilty index of 10 suggests that other researchers will not be able to replicate the significant results reported in this article.

-In conclusion, this article does not contain credible evidence about the causes of male or female sexuality, and if you did grow up without a father or with a disengaged father it does not mean that this necessarily influenced your sexual attitudes, preferences, and behaviors.
-Answers to these important questions are more likely to come from studies of real family relationships than from priming studies that assume real world experiences can be simulated with priming studies.
+This article does not contain credible evidence about the causes of male or female sexuality, and if you did grow up without a father or with a disengaged father it does not mean that this necessarily influenced your sexual attitudes, preferences, and behaviors.
+Answers to these important questions are more likely to come from longitudinal studies of real family relationships than from priming studies that assume real world experiences can be simulated in a cheap laboratory study with priming.
+However, social psychologists cherish the illusion that they are real scientists because they conduct research in ‘laboratories’ as if they are chemists or microbiologists.
+Somebody needs to tell them that climate science, astronomy, and zoology are real sciences, too.
+The rise and fall of priming studies will be an interesting chapter in the history of psychology.

 DelPriore, D.J., & Hill, S.E.
 (2013).
 The effects of paternal disengagement on women’s sexual decision making: An experimental approach, Journal of Personality and Social Psychology, 105, 234-246.
 DOI: 10.1037/a0032784